Planning Technology for Your Event

 All requests for either type of ID can be submitted to firstname.lastname@example.org for processing.
 Additionally, to help protect Loyola's network, all users must properly register their computing device via the Bradford registration page (https://netreg1.luc.edu/registration).

 Review and Reserve Available Self-service Equipment

-Digital Media Services (DMS), located at the Information Commons room 207 (LSC) and Corboy Law Center room 608 (WTC), offers an equipment loan program in an effort to increase access to the technologies needed to both produce and display multimedia content at Loyola.
+DMS service locations can be found at the Information Commons room 203 (LSC) and Corboy Law Center room 608 (WTC), offers an equipment loan program in an effort to increase access to the technologies needed to both produce and display multimedia content at Loyola.
 Please note that staff are not available to deliver and set up any self-service equipment available through the Equipment Loan Program.